taneltorn/CoverHunterFolkERA/README.md

 CoverHunter seems to have implemented evaluation only when query and reference data are identical.
 But there is an optional 4th parameter for `query_in_ref_path` which is where output would be placed if query and reference files are not identical.

+The file specified for `query_in_ref_path` (CoverHunter did nor provide an example or documentation) assumes:
+- JSON or tab-delimited key:value format
+- The only line contains a single key 'query_in_ref' with a value that is itself a collection of tuples, where each tuple represents a mapping between an index in the query input file and an index in the reference input file.
+This mapping is only used by the _generate_dist_matrix function.

 ## Coarse-to-Fine Alignment Training

 The command to launch the alignment script that CoverHunter included is: